eslint/eslint/docs/maintainer-guide/pullrequests.md

 1. Has the submitter signed a CLA?
 1. Is the commit message summary in the correct format?
 Double-check that the tag ("Fix:", "New:", etc.) is correct based on the issue.
 Documentation-only pull requests do not require an issue.
-1. Is there only one commit in the pull request?
 1. Does the commit summary reference an issue?
 1. Is the commit summary too long?